'The Last Of Us Part 2 Remastered' review: depressing, but worth it

 Complete one of these levels and you’ll move on to the next with currency to upgrade your skills and weapons.
 Lose, and all of your progress is deleted.
 Throw in challenges to unlock new characters for your next run, and there’s a decent game mode here – nothing that will blow the socks off fans of similar games like Hades, but a fantastic way of letting players jump into combat without replaying the entire campaign.

-If you already own The Last Of Us Part 2 and you’re itching to give it another spin, these upgrades just about earn the £10 asking price (though not by much).
+If you already own The Last Of Us Part 2 and you’re itching to give it another spin, these upgrades just about earn the £10 asking price.
 For those jumping in for the first time, it’s an enthralling sequel – but keep a box of tissues on hand.

 The Last Of Us Part 2 Remastered launches on January 19 for PS5.